 There are five kinds of primary care doctors available at LVHN:

 Family medicine physicians see people of every age – from infants to seniors.
 They are educated and board-certified in their knowledge of the body and mind at all ages.
 They manage a broad array of topics including: preventive health for infants, children, adults, and seniors, chronic disease diagnosis and management, dermatologic (skin) care, sports medicine and office procedures such as skin biopsy and joint injection.

 Internal medicine doctor

 Also called internists, they care for people age 16 and up.
-They are educated and board-certified in the understanding of the internal organs of the adult body.
+Internal medicine doctors are educated and board-certified in the understanding of the internal organs of the adult body.
 Like family medicine doctors, internists provide a wide range of care, including disease prevention, chronic disease management, and the care of acute medical conditions.
 They have expertise in the management of patients with multiple chronic medical illnesses.

 Obstetrician and Gynecologist (OB-GYN)

-Geriatricians have special education to address the unique care needs of adults over age 65.
+Geriatricians have special education in geriatric medicine to address the unique care needs of adults over age 65.
 They offer:

 - Primary care

 - Physical and mental assessments related to falls, memory issues and other aspects of aging

 Children need to see their doctor more often than adults.
 They have unique needs because their bodies are rapidly developing and changing.
 Pediatricians are specially educated to provide care from infancy through age 21.
 If your child needs special care, our pediatricians work closely with pediatric specialists so your child can receive the specific care they need.